-GOD'S ECONOMY: Faith-Based Initiatives and the Caring State Lew Daly 344 pages, University of Chicago Press, 2009 mer President George W. Bush's Faith-Based Initiative.
+GOD'S ECONOMY: Faith-Based Initiatives and the Caring State Lew Daly 344 pages, University of Chicago Press, 2009 In God's Economy, Lew Daly has written perhaps the most complete chronicle of the legal and policy foundations of former President George W. Bush's Faith-Based Initiative.
 Eschewing polarizing diatribe for rigorous historical scholarship, he provides deep insights into the Catholic and Dutch Reformed philosophies that guided the initiative, and puts forth a plausible framework for future faith-based policy.